lexibank/tlopo/out/vol3/chapter11.md

 The wood is too soft for use in buildings, but in Vanuatu it is used to make canoe outriggers.
 It has a variety of medicinal uses: a decoction from the leaves is used for coughs and other ailments ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 49).

-There was a single widely reflected POc term, &ast;quRis.
-I have assumed below that the PCP form was &ast;wi, with irregular loss of &ast;q- from expected t&ast;qul.
-However, loss of &ast;q- is regular in Fijian, and so Fijian wz is a regular reflex of either proto form.
-[Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 87) suggests that the PCP form was indeed &ast;qui and that the Polynesian forms reflect borrowing from Fijian-but such a borrowing would have had to occur very early, to find its way to the extremes of Polynesia.
-It seems more likely that the PCP indeed had &ast;wl.
+There was a single widely reflected POc term, _&ast;quRis_.
+I have assumed below that the PCP form was _&ast;wi_, with irregular loss of _&ast;q-_ from expected †_&ast;qul_.
+However, loss of _&ast;q-_ is regular in Fijian, and so Fijian _wī_ is a regular reflex of either proto form.
+[Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 87) suggests that the PCP form was indeed _&ast;qui_ and that the Polynesian forms reflect borrowing from Fijian - but such a borrowing would have had to occur very early, to find its way to the extremes of Polynesia.
+It seems more likely that the PCP indeed had _&ast;wī_.

 <table>
 <tr>